slainless/markxus/README.md

 If `$game_code` is not supplied, it will fallback to config & env vars.
 If none are available, the program will exit.

-Flags also available to alter the command's behaviour:
+Aside from configuration flags, these flags are also available to alter the command's behaviour:
 - `--force` or `FORCE_OVERWRITE`: Force overwrite conflicting file, if exist, skipping prompt.

 ### Generate multiple markdowns